 Out of the major Seven Virtues they can be categorized into three groups:

 Moral virtues, being virtues, are firm dispositions of the intellect and will to do good.
-However, since they are moral virtues, they are habits of willing good that effect and shape the appetites, senses, passions, and deeds.
-Moral virtues are thus none of those, but are that which govern those.
-To repeat, moral virtues are habits of the intellect which govern appetites, senses, passions, and deeds.
+However, since they are moral virtues, they are habits of willing good that affect and shape desires and deeds.
+Desires can include faculties of the senses: passions, imagination, dreams, experience, etc. as well as faculties of the appetites: nutrition, reproduction, growth, etc. Moral virtues are thus none of these but are that which govern these.
+To repeat, moral virtues are habits of the intellect which govern desires and deeds, in other words, the intellect having dominion over the senses and appetites whether an internal motion (longing, wanting) or external motions (doing, acting out).
+Moral virtues are when the mind finally gets reigns over the heart to do good, which ultimately leaves the heart wanting to do the good.
+It's like breaking in a horse for good work.

 Since Faith, Hope, and Charity are all Theological Virtues none of these are Moral Virtues.
-These leaves us with the four Cardinal Virtues as possible Moral Virtues.
-Prudence is a virtue that governs reason, and thus is not a moral virtue.
+This leaves us with the four Cardinal Virtues as possible Moral Virtues.
+Prudence is a virtue that governs reason and thus is not a moral virtue.
 This leaves us with three major Moral Virtues:

 How is each a Moral Virtue?